ms1963/SudokuSolverAndGenerator/README.md

 Entries of _data[]-array:
    the array stores a tuples (x, y, z) for each position

+    where:
-    where x is True  => location is occupied by number y x is false => location is vacant and ...
+            x is True  => location is occupied by number y

+            x is false => location is vacant and ...

             ... z defines the numbers which influence this position, i.e., numbers which can not occupy this position and are therefore no candidates.

 The data structure _data[] contains DIM x DIM = 81 cells of (x,y,z)-
 tuples. _data[] is a unidirectional array respectively list.